 - Decay can infect the root canal filling, which causes a new infection

-- Your dentist leaving behind some infected tissue due to a complicated root anatomy
+- Your dentist left behind some infected tissue due to a complicated root anatomy

-If your pain persists for more than a week, something is wrong, and you should seek out your dentist as soon as possible.
+If your pain persists for over a week, something is wrong, and you should seek your dentist as soon as possible.

 Your tooth will be more fragile after this procedure, and it is always best to have a crown placed to help strengthen and support it.

-Root canals are very effective and are the best treatment available if you want to preserve your natural tooth.
+Root canals are very effective and the best treatment available to preserve your natural tooth.